Endpoint Backup Definition

 - Remote management.
 With SaaS backup, users benefit from the ability to manage and protect their users – from remote locations.
 Backups can be automated, and run silently in the background, without any impact to user productivity.
 Geo-location & remote wipe functions, also give governance controls to ensure data never gets into the wrong hands.
 This enables admins to deploy with ease, and comprehensive protect users from centralized location.

-Does Metallic offer endpoint backup?
+Does Commvault offer endpoint backup?

 And because it’s SaaS, customers get easy deployments, hassle-free maintenance, and unlimited storage and one year of retention built-in.
 You can be up and protecting your endpoints in as little as fifteen minutes!

 It’s time to take cyberthreats personally

 Learn from Commvault’s CISO, how to stay one step ahead in the battle against cyber threats, whether at home, in the office, or on the road.